KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/anemo-and-cryo-skills-and-bursts-proc-grana)

 **Finding:**
-Anemo units' Elemental Skills and Bursts activate Anemograna on cast.
+Anemo units Elemental Skills and Bursts activate Anemograna on cast.
 This conversely applies to Cryo units with Mutated Anemograna.
 Anemograna are procced on Skill cast and do not have to be on solid ground to proc.

 **Evidence:**